redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 go get go.mongodb.org/mongo-driver/mongo
 ```

-## Step 1.
+## Step 2.
 Run the application
-Run this application on the cluster with `odo dev`.
+Run the application on the cluster with `odo dev`.
 ```shell
 odo dev
 ```